bc-anaisabel/meta_analysis_climate_restor/README.md

   <img src="output/methods_pipeline2.png" width="700">
 </p>

-Following data exploration I have noted I need to incorporate more studies within North America for this project.
-Since the observations are nested within the study because they all come from the same location I need many datapoints to be able to compare across latitudes and ecosystem types.
+When doing data exploration I have noted I need to incorporate more studies within North America because after filtering for the parameters my study requires, the n reduced to 10.
+Since the observations are nested within the study because they all come from the same location, I need as much datapoints as possible to be able to compare across latitudes and ecosystem types.
 Following steps:

-1. Incorporate studies from 2013-2020 to my database
+1. Incorporate studies from 2013-2020 to original database
 2. Calculate response ratios of recovery completeness for new studies
-3. Data exploration
+3. Data exploration with increased database
 4. Statistical analysis

 ## 3. Data

-Experimental units: each observation in a study is a unit but this is nested, i.e. observations within a study are not independent
+Experimental units: each environmental restoration variable is an experimental unit because it has a different recovery value but this is nested within the study where it comes from, i.e. observations within a study are not independent.

-Predictor variables, response variables
+So far I have not gotten to test the relationships between predictor and response variables, but the predictor variable is the climate deviation value for each climatic variable (multiple predictor variables) and the response variable is the recovery completeness.

 Data table original